frnsys/cartog/readme.md

 To create a bonus:

 ```
-let bonus = new Bonus('super fertilizer', {'cash': 100}, () => {
+let bonus = new Bonus('super fertilizer', 'a good fertilizer that increases crop growth', {'cash': 100}, () => {
   STATE.cropGrowth = 2;
 });
 ```

-So you pass in a name for the bonus, then its cost, and an optional effect that's called once the bonus is purchased.
+So you pass in a name for the bonus, a description, then its cost, and an optional effect that's called once the bonus is purchased.

 You don't need to provide an effect, you can check elsewhere in your code if the player has the bonus with `hasBonus('super fertilizer')` and do things based on that condition.

+If you use the `BuyButton` for buying `Bonus`es, they can only be bought once (the button won't show up afterwards).

+The bonuses that a player has will be shown in the bottom-left corner of the screen.

 ## `Event` and `Action`